EquidnaMX/laravel-toolkit/Readme.md

 - Matchers feed directly into `Request::is()`.
 Align them with your route prefixes (e.g., `services/api/*`).
 - JSON preference is inferred from API/hook/IoT matchers, additional `json_matchers`, or `Request::expectsJson()`.
 - To override behavior, either bind the related interface or set the fully qualified class in config; boot will fail fast if a class is missing or does not implement the expected interface.
+- **Allowed headers** (`equidna.responses.allowed_headers`): When JSON responses are sent, only headers in this allow-list are passed to the client.
+By default, `Cache-Control` and `Retry-After` are allowed.
+In non-debug mode, the header filtering is enforced to prevent accidental leakage of sensitive internal headers (e.g., X-Debug-Token).
+Customize this list in config if your application depends on additional headers for caching or rate-limiting.

 ### Mandatory configuration and failure modes

 The service provider validates critical bindings during boot.
 Laravel throws an `InvalidArgumentException` when a configured class is missing or does not implement its interface (e.g., `RouteDetectorInterface`, `RequestResolverInterface`, `PaginationStrategyInterface`, `ResponseStrategyInterface`).
 This keeps deployments from silently misbehaving.

+The toolkit ships default pagination and response strategies; leaving `equidna.paginator.strategy` and `equidna.responses.strategies` empty uses the built-ins.
+Misconfigured or missing classes raise a `ConfigurationException` at runtime.
+Ensure `paginator.page_items` remains a positive integer to avoid boot-time failures.

 ### Swap strategies for org-specific policies

 Use container overrides or config to customize detection, pagination, or responses without editing package code:

 ```php